-Many dynamic actors, musicians and other performers report being shy as a child, or still as an adult.
+Many dynamic actors, musicians and other performers report being shy as a child, some even still as an adult.

 Some people may call themselves shy – or are labeled that by journalists and others – even though they are really introverted or highly sensitive.